esbanarango/ember-model-validator/README.md

 ##### Options
   - A `number`.
 The exact length of the value allowed (Alias for `is).
   - An `array`.
-Will expand to `minimum` and `maximum.
+Will expand to `minimum` and `maximum`.
 First element is the lower bound, second element is the upper bound.
   - `is` _option_.
 The exact length of the value allowed.
   - `minimum` _option_.
 The minimum length of the value allowed.
   - `maximum` _option_.
 The maximum length of the value allowed.